ShiftyRider/AndroidTV-Remote-for-Sonos-Volume/README.md

 ## Peculiarities of Sideloaded Apps

 I believe Automate will NOT need any permissions, so if it prompts and one of the choices is "Never" then choose that.
-Prolly cuz it's not really meant for TV, sometimes it seems to forget the app-specific presentation of permission checkboxes which is confusing but prolly best ignored.
+Prolly cuz it's not really meant for TV, sometimes it seems to forget the flow-specific presentation of permission checkboxes which is confusing but prolly best ignored.

 Please have a bluetooth mouse available for pairing with your TV whenever frustration might set in, with all these apps.